01mf02/jq-lang-spec/semantics.md

 In @sec:folding, we have seen how to evaluate folding filters of the shape
 $\jqfold{reduce }{x}{\$x}{(.; f)}$ and
 $\jqfold{foreach}{x}{\$x}{(.; f; g)}$.
-Here, we will define update semantics for these filters.
+Here, we will define path-less update semantics for these filters.
-These update operations are _not_ supported in jq 1.7; however, we will show that they arise quite naturally from previous definitions.
+These update operations are _not_ supported in jq 1.8; however, we will show that they arise quite naturally from previous definitions.

 Let us start with an example to understand folding on the left-hand side of an update.